erich666/chex_latex/README.md

 By default, the file "refs.tex" is the one that contains \bibitem entries.
 Our book uses these, just about no one else does.
 If you actually do use \bibitem, this one is worth setting to your references file.
 It will tell you whether you reference something that doesn't exist in the references file, and whether any references in the file are not used in the text.

+One last obscure option:

+    -c 100

+This will go through your file and tell you if any lines are longer than 100 characters.

-Thanks to John Owens for providing a bunch of theses and technical articles for testing.
+Thanks to John Owens for providing a bunch of the program's tips and technical articles for testing.

 # Bonus Tool: Aspell Sorter for Batch Spell Checking